jobiols/odoo-etl/etl/README.rst

 After installing ETL module, navigate to ETL’s manager model and create a new manager with the following details:

-- **Name** field contains the name of your manager without any specific restriction for the name.
+- **Name** contains the name of your manager without any specific restriction for the name.

 - **Target ID Type** is a selection field where you can choose *Source ID* or *Builded ID*.
 When set to *Source ID*, the record XML ID that will be used